 Osaka is the concrete beating heart of the Kansai region - Japan's second biggest industrial area with an output rivalling that of Australia.
 This is modern Japan writ large: massive crowds, huge department stores, karaoke boxes, bars, restaurants and clubs one on top of the other.

-“Sumo wrestling, amazing street food, a world-class aquarium, giant robotic crabs, Harry Potter World, and Osaka Spa World all in one place - what's not to love?”
+“Sumo wrestling, amazing street food, giant robotic crabs, Harry Potter World, and Osaka Spa World all in one place - what's not to love?”

 Osaka has all the galleries and museums you'd expect of a large city - but the best way to experience the character of the place is on the street and in the buzzing, larger-than-life entertainment quarters.
 Osaka has a reputation for a work-hard-play-hard mentality, and from about 6pm the streets are alive with businessmen, shop workers and students all out to relax and have a good time.
 Youth culture is everywhere you turn, with video game parlours and karaoke centres lining the covered arcades.